GaetanLovey/myportfolio/content/project/project1/project1.md

 ---
-title: "How are the consumption, the generation and the price of electricity influenced in the United States ?"
+title: "Vuignier, C. & Lovey, G. (2020).
+How are the consumption, the generation and the price of electricity influenced in the United States ?
+Accès https://bookdown.org/connect/#/apps/5233/access"
-description: "By Cédric Vuignier and Gaëtan Lovey"
+description: " "
 tags:
 weight: 1
 draft: false